Tokens

 Bug fix

-Previously Delete All Collections / Delete All Styles only cleared diff-id in the plugin's memory.
-The diff-id.<fileKey>.json file stayed on the Git remote, and the plugin's internal caches kept references to deleted variables.
-As a result, binding new tokens to layers after a deletion could resurrect variables that had already been removed.
+Previously Delete All Collections / Delete All Styles could leave stale diff-id references after bulk deletion.
+As a result, binding new tokens to layers after a deletion could restore variables that were expected to stay removed.
 The current release:

 • Always updates diff-id correctly (partial or full clear).